 Note: Some organizations will rely on Web Ready Viewing (View as a Webpage) to secure their attachments, but this solution does not provide the security you expect.
 We won’t be covering this topic here, so contact us if you want to learn more.

-What is the impact on your organization of these exposures?
+What is the impact of these exposures on your organization?
 Beyond the potential for monetary penalties for privacy violations in many regulated industries, security breaches can destroy brand equity and customer relationships.
 Data breach studies continue to show that a many data breaches are crimes of opportunity.
 Which means that victim organizations fell prey because had an exploitable weakness rather than because they were pre-identified for attack.

-In the next blog we look at the challenges associated with Brute Force Attacks and Denial of Service.
+In the next blog, we look at the challenges associated with Protecting Exchange Server from Brute Force Attacks and Denial of Service Attacks